2026-05-26 14:27:50 | EST

-Net neutrality Airtel India - follows broader market developments shaping trading momentum and investor outlook.
+Net neutrality Airtel India - reflects real-time market developments shaping trading activity and financial outlook.
 Bharti Airtel’s latest “priority plan” has sparked renewed debate over net neutrality in India.
 The telecom operator’s move, which offers faster data speeds for certain services, is drawing scrutiny from regulators and consumer groups who fear it could undermine the principle of equal internet access.

 Live News